GASB 87 Leases: A Practical Outline for Implementation

-Short-term leases have a term of 12 months or less, including any options to extend.
+Short-term leases have a term of 12 months or less, including any options to extend, regardless of their probability of being exercised.
 Leases that are month-to-month are considered short-term.
 Short-term leases will be accounted for similarly to operating leases, with lease payments being recorded as expense or revenue to the lessee or lessor.

 Contracts that transfer ownership

 If the underlying asset transfers ownership to the lessee by the end of the contract, the transaction should be reported as a financed purchase of the underlying asset by the lessee, or sale of the asset by the lessor.